Utah Valley University: Science building

 The UVU Science Building opened in the summer of 2012.
 The building features study rooms to the west side that have glass whiteboards as well as windows spanning the entire height of the towers.
-In addition, ZOOL 2320 students can enjoy the new Anatomy Lab, which has vents to decrease the concentration of Phenol in the air.
+The new Anatomy Lab has vents to decrease the concentration of Phenol in the air.

+Young Living Alumni Center

+The Young Living Alumni Center opened in the fall of 2023.
+The construction was funded in part by Young Living, a multi-level marketing company based out of Utah, which donated $4.5 million toward its completion.
+The two-story building has a large event space on the main floor used for fundraising events, conferences, alumni reunions, and meetings.
+With 25 offices and multiple conference rooms, most of the building's non-event spaces are used by university fundraising and alumni relations staffers.
+The alumni building is situated on the north end of UVU's Orem Campus, along with the Melisa Nellesen Center for Autism and the McKay Education building.

 Organization

 UVU is part of the USHE, with the following primary colleges and schools: